top of page

 The movie is shown at 38 Rothschild.
 This building was formerly the pharmacy for the community.

 • The next stop is the Old Well (E).
 This can be reached by turning left at HaMeyasim St., and the well is at the end of this road.
 However, a more picturesque route is to take the tayelet at the side of the museum (away from the telephone kiosk) through an open metal green gate.
 This leads to a pretty square with a café and a restaurant.
 Continue on the second part of the tayelet through another open green gate.
-Turn right at the end of the tayelet on Dov Shamir St. Go past the magnificent Baron’s Farmhouse (D), and then turn left onto HaMeyasdim St. and go towards the well.
+Turn right at the end of the tayelet on Dov Shamir St. Go past the magnificent Baron’s Farmhouse (D), and then turn left onto HaMeyasdim St. and walk towards the well.

-The Baron’s Farmhouse was erected in 1892 and was used for living accommodation, offices and storage.
-The building has since been restored and is used for exhibitions and conferences.
-The well (E) was dug to a depth of 30 meters at the time of the original habitation of the settlement.
+This well is a reconstruction of the original.
+It was dug to a depth of 30 meters at the time of the original habitation of the settlement.
 The mechanism was operated by an animal and the households had to collect the water.
-It was eventually replaced by a motorized pumping system and this well was abandoned.
-This is a reconstruction of the original.
+It was eventually replaced by a motorized pumping system and the well was abandoned.
+The well is now functional and water will appear if you come with a guide from the museum.

 Baron's house.jpeg